Limenitis arthemis: Caterpillar

 Lasting a couple of weeks after hatching, L. arthemis larvae have wood brown heads with dark brown and yellow bordered bodies.
 Mature larvae are deep brownish-olive color with faint white midsections on their dorsal sides.
 The legs and prolegs are red-brown.
 Third stage larvae undergo hibernation at start of winter.

 Pupa

-Pupa stage last approximately 10–14 days.
-Chrysalis vary color from a creamy white to silvery gray.
+Pupa stage lasts approximately 10–14 days.
+The chrysalis varies in color from a creamy white to silvery gray.

 Adult

 Adult butterflies, if part of first brood, are usually flying by mid-June.
 Adults are diurnal, meaning they fly from the morning until soon after dusk.
-Life as an adult lasts approximately 6-14 days.
+Life as an adult lasts approximately 6 to 14 days.

 Sensory biology

 Vision

 Vision is a dynamic and integral part of an organism.
 For the L.arthemis it is crucial in order to find food, avoid predators, and engage in social signaling i.e. mating behaviors.
 Butterfly vision is diverse and unique amongst individual species.
 This is due to their remarkable range of photoreceptor classes, each with distinct spectral sensitivities.
 This diversity results not only from the different spectral properties, but also from the alternations in the number and spatial distribution of visual pigments.
 Vision is a collaborative process between the components of the visual pigment: the opsin protein and the chromophore.
 The opsin gene encodes opsin proteins, which binds to the chromophore to form a visual pigment.
 These visual pigments are modulated by specific amino acids which determines the absorbance spectra that allows for animals to detect particular wavelengths of light.
 In L. arthemis, it has been shown in a study that the diversification of opsins have altered on a longitudinal cline along with natural selection due to environmental factors, unrelated to spectral tuning.